Theoretical and experimental status of rare charm decays: Introduction

 In this review, we highlight the unique phenomenology of rare charm decays and how this can be used to search for NP in the up-sector.
 The SM symmetries in the charm system offer the possibility to define null-test observables with small or negligible theory uncertainties in resonance-dominated semi-leptonic and radiative decays.
-The possibility to investigate angular distributions, \CP asymmetries and tests for lepton universality experimentally in these decays with typical branching fractions of $10^{-5}-10^{-7}$ has only opened recently, and precision measurements are expected to be possible in the near future at the current flavour experiments \lhcb, \belle II and \bes3 .
+The possibility to investigate angular distributions, CP asymmetries and tests for lepton universality experimentally in these decays with typical branching fractions of $10^{-5}$--$10^{-7}$ has only opened recently, and precision measurements are expected to be possible in the near future at the current flavor experiments \lhcb, \belle II and \bes3 .

-In addition, in light of the persistent anomalies in rare \B decays ({\it{e.g.}} see Ref.~\refcite{Bifani:2018zmi} and references therein), the charm systems offers a complementary opportunity whose potential has hardly been exploited so far.
+In addition, in light of the persistent anomalies in rare \B decays (e.g.~see Ref.~\refcite{Bifani:2018zmi} and references therein), the charm systems offers a complementary opportunity whose potential has hardly been exploited so far.

-The article is organised as follows: We start with an overview of the theoretical framework in Sect.~\ref{sec:theoFrame}, discussing the short- and long-distance description of rare charm decays.
-In Sect.~\ref{sec:NPmodels}, we briefly summarise the NP models that have been explored in the context of rare charm decays.
-We then present a summary of experimental searches for rare and forbidden decays in Sect.~\ref{sec:expSearches}, and how experimental limits can be translated in model-independent bounds on Wilson coefficients in Sect.~\ref{sec:modelindep}.
-In Sect.~\ref{sec:nulltests}, we discuss strategies to test the SM with clean null tests in semi-leptonic and radiative decays.
-We conclude the review with a brief outlook to future prospects in Sect.~\ref{sec:outlook} and closing remarks in Sect.~\ref{sec:conclusion}.
+The paper is organized as follows: We start with an overview of the theoreti\-cal framework in Sec.~\ref{sec:theoFrame}, discussing the short- and long-distance description of rare charm decays.
+In Sec.~\ref{sec:NPmodels}, we briefly summarize the NP models that have been explored in the context of rare charm decays.
+We then present a summary of experimental\- searches for rare and forbidden decays in Sec.~\ref{sec:expSearches}, and how experimental limits can be translated in model-independent bounds on Wilson coefficients in Sec.~\ref{sec:modelindep}.
+In Sec.~\ref{sec:nulltests}, we discuss strategies to test the SM with clean null tests in semi-leptonic and radiative decays.
+We conclude the review with a brief outlook to future prospects in Sec.~\ref{sec:outlook} and closing remarks in Sec.~\ref{sec:conclusion}.